AmedeeBulle/ttn-dashboard/README.md

 The setup can be further customised (usernames, log level, ...) in the `.env`.
 It should be self-explanatory.

 ## Monitoring your servers with collectd
-You can monitor your servers with `collectd`, and send the data to your InfuxDB instance
+You can monitor your servers with [collectd](https://collectd.org/), and send the data to your InfuxDB instance

-### Monitoring the dashboard host
+### Monitoring the TTN Dashboard host
 If you only want to monitor the dashboard host, perform the following easy steps:

-1. Install `collectd` using your operating system package manager (`yum`, `apt`, ...)
+1. Install collectd using your operating system package manager (`yum`, `apt`, ...)
-1. On the `collectd` side, ensure the `network` plugin is enabled and configured -- E.g. in `/etc/collectd.conf`:
+1. On the collectd side, ensure the `network` plugin is enabled and configured -- E.g. in `/etc/collectd.conf`:
   ```
   ...
   LoadPlugin network